 Applications for Undergraduate Student Research Awards (USRA) must be completed and submitted to the Canadian university where you wish to hold an award through NSERC's On-line System.
 Selected applications are submitted to NSERC by universities.
 No applications for university awards may be submitted directly to NSERC.

-Note: The Industrial Undergraduate Student Research Awards have recently changed their regulations to allow students registered at eligible colleges in Bachelor’s degree programs to apply.
+Note: The Industrial Undergraduate Student Research Awards (IUSRA) have recently changed their regulations to allow students registered at eligible colleges in Bachelor’s degree programs to apply.
 This change does not apply to the USRA.

 |Value||$4,500 plus organization contribution|